Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \nabla\cdot\mathbf{A} = 0 \end{align} \]

-chosen, it follows
+is chosen, from which it follows

 \[ \begin{align} \nabla\times\mathbf{v} = \Delta\mathbf{A}. \end{align} \]